A/N: Warning for more violence in this chapter.

 “I’m looking for Kramer Street,” Gareth mumbled as the man knelt beside him.

 “You’re quite a way off.
 Come on, it’s too dark to see here.
-Let’s get out of this alley before your friend wakes up.”
+Let’s get out of this alley before your friend wakes.”

-The man helped Gareth to his feet, then let Gareth take a few stumbling steps on his own, still there to catch Gareth when he stumbled.
+The man helped Gareth to his feet, then let Gareth take a few stumbling steps on his own.
+When Gareth stumbled, the man caught him.

 “Bit woozy,” Gareth said.